Academy

 Sketch Mode

-When the Sketch Mode is selected (1), you will have two sliders available that will set the following parameters:
+When the Sketch Mode is selected (1), you will have several options available that will set the following parameters:

-• B – Contrast This slider defines a threshold at which numeric value a color will be converted into black or white.
-Higher slider values will interpret more colors as black and lower slider values will interpret more colors as white.
+• B – Contrast.
+The slider defines a threshold at which numeric value a color is considered black or white.
+Concerning the contrast slider, a lower value will define more colors as white, and a higher value will define more colors as black.

 Below, you can see examples of different parameter settings: